Mali: Gunfire heard in Bamako – DW – 09/17/2024

 An anonymous police source told AFP news agency that armed men attacked at least one military police base in the city.
 The source said the gunmen had not been officially identified.

+AFP said black smoke could be seen rising from an area near the airport.

-Reuters news agency cited a security soruce as saying that gunfire was heard in several neighborhoods, including near the main international airport.
+Reuters news agency cited a security source as saying that gunfire was heard in several neighborhoods, including near the main international airport.

 Mali has been ruled by military leaders since coups in 2020 and 2021.

-The West African country has been grappling with an Islamist insurgency since 2012.
+The West African country has been faced with an Islamist insurgency since 2012 that has also beset several neighboring Sahel states.

+The gunfire comes as West Africa grapples with unprecedented flooding.
+Mali's transitional government declared a state of natural disaster on Monday.

 This is a developing news story and will be updated.